 Bounce Coding - We classify bounces based on the information given to us by the receiving server.
 If the message received is too vague, or points to a Non-Existent bounce when it truly is not, then it could be erroneously categorized.

-If you come across a Suspended bounce that you think is valid, please contact our Support Team to troubleshoot.
+If you come across a Suspended bounce that you think is valid, you have the ability to unsuspend the contact in your account.

 ...
 View more